osg-htc/user-school-2018/docs/index.md

 associated with the School.

 <span style="color: #FF6600; font-weight: bolder;">NEW:</span> For an excellent overview of the kinds of science that
-has taken advantage of High Throughput Computing, see [https://docs.google.com/presentation/d/1KeI-ZGfPya6S9WQ7Wzo7lRhU5fr0N_gIHRgRtK3tlIc/](this talk by OSG&rsquo;s Rob Gardner) from the OSG All-Hands Meeting in March, 2018.
+has taken advantage of High Throughput Computing, see [this talk by OSG&rsquo;s Rob Gardner](https://docs.google.com/presentation/d/1KeI-ZGfPya6S9WQ7Wzo7lRhU5fr0N_gIHRgRtK3tlIc/) from the OSG All-Hands Meeting in March, 2018.

 ## Applications